 I’m not talking about the scenic beaches dotted with luxurious resorts overlooking soothing blue ocean waters.

-In Malaysia, you can snorkel and dive to look at the vibrant underwater life or work on a turtle sanctuary.
+You can snorkel and dive in Malaysia to look at the vibrant underwater life or work on a turtle sanctuary.

 Blessed with a tropical climate all year round and unparalleled natural beauty both on land and underwater,

-A List of the Best Holiday Destination Malaysia wouldn’t be complete without these amazing islands.
+A-List of the Best Holiday Destination Malaysia wouldn’t be complete without these fantastic islands.